JohnLCaron/rlauxe/README.md

 Is sampling without replacement more efficient than with replacement?
 Should be.

 Can we really replicate BRAVO results?
+YES

 Options
 * ContestType: PLURALITY, APPROVAL, SUPERMAJORITY, IRV